Bulbophyllum macphersonii: Taxonomy and naming

-The small eyelash orchid was first formally described in 1934 by Herman Rupp and the description was published in The Victorian Naturalist.
+Eyelash orchid was first formally described in 1934 by Herman Rupp and the description was published in The Victorian Naturalist.
 It had previously been described in 1884 by Frederick Manson Bailey, intending his description to be published in Robert D. Fitzgerald's book Australian Orchids.
 Fitzgerald died before the volume was published but it was later published by Arthur Stopps and Henry Deane who considered the orchid to belong to the monotypic genus Osyricera.
 With Bailey's approval, the description was published as Osyricera purpurascens.
 In 1905, Johannes Jacobus Smith changed the name of Osyricera purpurascens to Bulbophyllum purpurascens, but that name had already been used for a different orchid and was therefore a nomen illegitimum.
-The specific epithet (macphersonii) honours Ken PacPherson who "rediscovered" the species in 1933.
+The specific epithet (macphersonii) honours Ken MacPherson who "rediscovered" the species in 1933.

-The names of two varieties of this orchid are accepted by the World Checklist of Selected Plant Families: